Nigeria Flood Insurance: What Homeowners and Renters Must Know in 2025 By USA Insure Today

 • Flash floods from blocked drainage systems

-Most standard homes or tenant insurance do not include flood covering-it should be purchased as a separate ad-on or standalone policy.
+Most standard homes or tenant insurance do not include flood covering - it should be purchased as a separate add-on or standalone policy.
+Understanding the difference between flood and home insurance is crucial for Nigerian property owners.

 🌍 Flood situation in Nigeria (2025 updated)